Mitch Shirra: Career

 In 1990, Shirra was named as the team manager for the World All-Stars team who took on England in a 3 match Sidecar speedway series ran in England.
 The World team consisted mostly of those from his native New Zealand as well as Australia.

-In 1992 he finished 2nd in the Long Track World Championship, finishing only one point behind Switzerland's Marcel Gerhard.
-During 1991/92 Mitch to date is the only rider to win all three race meetings at the Australasian Long track series (Albion Park Paceway in Brisbane, the Bathurst Showgrounds and the Addington Raceway in Christchurch).
+In 1992, he finished 2nd in the Long Track World Championship, finishing only one point behind Switzerland's Marcel Gerhard.
+During 1991/92, Mitch to date is the only rider to win all three race meetings at the Australasian Long track series (Albion Park Paceway in Brisbane, the Bathurst Showgrounds and the Addington Raceway in Christchurch).

 Shirra is also a three time New Zealand Champion, having won the title in 1982 (Western Springs), 1983 (Ruapuna Speedway), and 1984 (Penlee Speedway).
 He finished runner-up in the NZ Championship in 1979, 1981 and 1987, while finishing third in 1986.

-With the help of American friend John Cook, Shirra rode to victory in the 1988 European Jet Ski championship winning in two classes.
-The same year he competed in a televised competition called Run The Gauntlet hosted by Martin Shaw, His team finished second.

-Shirra won the Morgan Mile title held in South Australia on a hybrid fuel injected Long track bike in 1996, also taking out the speedway class making it a double at the same event.

-After receiving a wild card for the 2003 World Long track Championship held at New Plymouth, Shirra had success with a win in the final.

-Shirra won the Decade of dirt long track title held at Muswellbrook in NSW in 2006 riding a bike prepared by Mike Farrell Transport.

-Shirra rode at an International/professional level for 33 years.

-Shirra now resides in country New South Wales, Australia.
-He has one son Jenz Mitchell Shirra (Born in England on 11 August 1981).